timmo001/home-panel/docs/docs/setup.md

 If you have Hassio, you can install this via it's repository.

-- Add this link into respositories `https://github.com/timmo001/repository`
+- Add this link into repositories `https://github.com/timmo001/repository`

 ![Add to repositories][hassio-add]